paulvha/twowire/README.md

 Installation of twowire library software :

-1. cd /home/pi
-2. tar -zxf twowire.tar.gz
+1. download the zip-file (clone or download / download zip-file) in the wanted directory
+2. unzip twowire-master.zip (*1)
-3. cd twowire
+3. cd twowire-master
-4. create the dynamic library : make install
+4. make install

+*1) if you do not have unzip : sudo apt-get install zip unzip

 “make install” will create and install a dynamic library,.
 If needed “make install-static” creates a static library,  In the software directory you will find the following files